RCV123 is much like a calculator, spreadsheet or toolbox for you to make and run your own ranked-choice poll, election or group decision.

-1) The vast majority of elections on this system are Open Links.
-That method is most appropriate for small, high-trust groups, or casual situations where there is not much at stake.
-The Open Link setting is the fastest and easiest way to set-up an election, and it's also fast to vote with, as a voter need only click a link to get to their ballot.
-Open Links do not offer any formal voter verification measures.
+The vast majority of polls and elections created on RCV123 are Open Links.
+That method is most appropriate for small, high-trust groups, or casual polls or decisions.
+Open Link is the easiest to set-up, and a voter need only click a link to start ranking their ballot.

-2) For more formal situations, the Tier 3 link method is one of our favorites.
+For more formal situations, the Tier 3 link method is one of our favorites.
 It does not require any reply codes to reach voter in-boxes.
 When using Tier 3 links, a voter also just clicks on the link to vote.
-While an Open Link URL is common to all voters, the Tier 3 link URL adds a unique set of 40 randomized characters and can only be used to vote once.
+While an Open Link URL is common to all voters, the Tier 3 link adds a unique set of 40 randomized characters and can only be used to vote once.
 It's the same general technique as paid verified voting services that might charge $1/vote.

 RCV123.org does not send out ballot emails.
 Many would just get stuck in spam folders - as do most emails from unfamiliar addresses.
 The best way for a group to reach its members is through an e-mail account both sender and receiver have used successfully before.